 - If I win the diversity visa lottery, do I automatically get a green card?

 No, you must still submit a visa application, meet all the requirements for an immigrant visa to the United States, and be admitted at a U.S. port of entry.
 Then, once you are in the United States, you can begin the process of submitting a green card application.

 If you are pulled from the lottery, you will be given a number.
 The lower the number, the sooner you can apply for your visa.
 Each year, the Department of State selects more winners than the number of diversity visas available, so the 50,000 quota could be met before you get a chance to apply.
 If you do get to apply, you will still lose your chance at a diversity visa if your application has not been completely processed by the end of the fiscal year.

 - Should I hire a representative or use an online service to file for the diversity visa?

 It is not advised to use a third-party to file for the diversity visa.
 Websites that offer to help you fill out your application are not reputable.
 The application is very simple to fill out, but if you still want help, seek out non-profit organizations who help people do this for free.

 If you need help with the diversity visa, you can post your question or concern on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Menlo Ventures, and Airbnb.